CNT Course Policies and Procedures

 2024 Online CNT Course and Exam Fees

-Beginning in January 2024, the fees for the CNT online course and exams will be changing.
 Exams scheduled in January 2024 and beyond will follow the fee structure below.
 This adjustment reflects our dedication to maintaining the highest standards of excellence in acupuncture and herbal medicine education, certification, and safety.

 Course / Exam Fee